JTGlez/gockapi/README.md

 - Spin up local mock servers for API development and testing
 - Define endpoints, responses, and ports via simple JSON files
 - Start all or individual mock services from a directory
-- Hot-reload support for configuration changes
+- Hot-reload support for configuration changes (no manual reload needed)

 ---